 Sure, bacon isn’t exactly a healthy food, but it can still be enjoyed in moderation as part of a balanced diet.
 Bacon is an excellent source of protein and fats, including omega-3 fatty acids.
-It also contains certain vitamins and minerals, such as B vitamins and zinc (4).
+It also contains vitamins and minerals, including B vitamins and zinc (5).

-However, bacon is very high in sodium and saturated fat.
-Consuming too much can lead to weight gain and an increased risk of heart disease and other health problems.
+However, bacon is quite high in sodium and saturated fat and consuming too much can lead to weight gain and an increased risk of heart disease and other health problems.

 Simple meal idea:

 - Wrap a piece of cooked bacon around an avocado half for a delicious snack.

 Coconut oil is high in saturated fat, but it’s considered by some to be a “healthy” fat as it contains medium-chain triglycerides (MCTs).